 Here’s a good-size Excalibur dehydrator:

-9 trays would be my minimum.
-Any less and you’ll struggle for space, unless you want to do very small batches.
-If you grow your own veggies, for example, you’ll find you need 9 trays minimum.
+Nine trays would be my minimum.
+Any less, and you’ll struggle for space unless you want to do tiny batches.

-I won’t go into dehydrators any furthers, I’ll leave it for another article down the road, where I’ll compare Excalibur dehydrators to some of the others.
+I won’t go into dehydrators any further.
+I’ll leave it for another article down the road, where I’ll compare Excalibur dehydrators to others.
 If you have a specific comparison you want to see, leave a comment!

 There you have it, 49 weird things to dehydrate in your dehydrator.
 Let us know if you try any of these and how it turns out.